Ousikai/Ousikai.github.io/_posts/blog/teller-of-worlds/2020-11-17-the-wind-blows-over-me-part-15.md

 ---
 layout: page
 subheadline: "NaNoWriMo 2020"
-title: "The Wind Blows Over Me Part 15: The Fire"
+title: "The Wind Blows Over Me Part 15: Burnout"
 teaser: "Time is the fire in which we all burn."
 header:
     image_fullwidth: "blog/teller-of-worlds/the-wind-blows-over-me/GigasCedar-HEAD.jpg"